Handy Library Manager

 library loan rules, due date, quantity limits, override default rules

-Library loan rule sample: teachers are allowed to check out maximum 10 books for 60 days.
+Library loan rule sample: Teachers are allowed to check out maximum 10 books for 60 days.

 how to set fixed due date mode

-To use a specific due date for checked out items select Date in the Default Due Date Mode.
-Enter your fixed due date into the Default Due Date box.
+To set a specific due date for checked-out items, select "Date" in the "Default Due Date Mode".
+Enter your desired fixed due date in the "Default Due Date" box.

-Question: Where/how do I set up that my Reference books cannot be checked out?
+Where/how do I set up that my Reference books cannot be checked out?
 Is there a way for me to do that for all Reference category books at once?

-Answer: Define loan rule in Options/Loan Options.
+Define loan rule in Options/Loan Options.
+TYPE=REFERENCE, Quantity Limit=0

-Question: The library system would be for use at a college.
+The library system would be for use at a college.
 The due date is the last day of the semester.
 Regardless of when a media item is checked out, it will be due on that date.
 When the next semester begins, we would change the due date to accommodate the next semester.

 As an example, all of our students who have media items out now must bring them in before December 15, 2017.
 The date of check-out does not influence the return due date.
 At the end of this semester, we would change the due date to May 16, 2018.
 Then after the spring semester, we would change the return due date to reflect the end of the summer semester.